bonitasoft/bonita-doc/md/7.3/transitions.md

 * The name and a description of the transition.
 The name is used to label the transition in the diagram.
 * The condition under which this transition is taken.
 There are three ways to specify this:
-  * An expression
-  * A decision table
-  * Declare it the default transition

 ## Condition expression